rei/rei-cedar-docs/docs/release-notes/winter-2021/README.md

 CdrPagination was originally designed for page-level navigation where the user navigates to a new URL.
 This pattern did not support cases where content is paginated inside of a page, for example when browsing through reviews of a product.
 CdrPagination now supports two additional properties: `linkTag` and `forLabel` which allow for creating a button based navigation that is linked to the content it paginates.
 See the [CdrPagination docs](../../components/pagination#intra-page-navigation) for more information.
 For consumers using CdrPagination for page-level navigation there are no changes required.

+### CdrAccordion Unwrapped

+CdrAccordionGroup now accepts an `unwrap` property which renders the accordion headings and content in a plain "unwrapped" state.
+This can be used to render content in full at desktop view but display it in a collapsed accordion at mobile view.
+The `unwrap` property accepts either a boolean which toggles the behavior on and off, or a list of breakpoints `'@xs @sm @md @lg'` which activates it at the given breakpoint(s).
+See the [CdrAccordion docs](../../components/accordion#unwrapped) for more information.

 ### Sale Color Update

 - update sale color tokens.